sirpae/database-design/user-stories.md

-- As a customer, so I can receive my tickets, I want to provide my contact information.
+Customer
+- Go online and be able to create an account
+- With an online account, be able to create an online booking
-- As a customer, so I can decide which movie I want to watch, I want to see a list of movies.
+- Decide which movie I want to watch, see a list of movies
+- Recieve my booking / ticket information

+Admin
+- Manage the movies shown at the cinema, I want to update the list of movies.
-- As an admin, so I can manage the movies shown at the cinema, I want to update the list of movies.
+- Manage the movies shown at the cinema, I want to update the list of movies.